Recipes » Ground Italian Sausage and Potatoes (Easy Comfort Food)

 1. Drizzle the bottom of the cast-iron skillet and preheat until hot.

-2. Add the ground Italian sausage and cook until browned.
+2. Add the ground Italian sausage and sliced onions and cook until browned over medium heat.
 Remove to a plate lined with a paper towel.
 Don’t drain any drippings.

 • The sausage drippings will infuse the potatoes with flavor from the sausage.

 3. Add more oil until the entire bottom of the cast-iron pan is coated if necessary.
-Once hot, add the sliced potatoes and onions.
+Once hot, add the sliced potatoes in a single layer.
 Salt and pepper (liberally).
 Allow the potatoes and onion to brown on one side.
 Turn and brown the other side.
 Once browned, add the minced garlic.
 Cook just a minute or two until fragrant.

-• If you add the garlic with the potatoes and onions, in the beginning, it can burn.
+• If you add the garlic with the potatoes, in the beginning, it can burn.
 Cooking it for just a minute or two will release the flavor.
 Burnt garlic tastes bitter.

-4. Remove the potato mixture and drain if there is a lot of oil remaining on the bottom of the pan.
-If there isn’t too much oil just add the sausage back into the potato mixture.
+4. Remove the potatoes and drain if there is a lot of oil remaining on the bottom of the pan.
+If there isn’t too much oil just add the sausage and onions back into the potatoes.

 5. Add the dried or fresh herbs and heat just until the ingredients are hot and the spices are aromatic.